Explore COlorado open data on the Colorado Information Marketplace

-Colorado’s open data portal is available to the public on the Colorado Information Marketplace (CIM) at data.colorado.gov.
-CIM is an effort by the Governor’s Office of Information Technology to provide Colorado open data to citizens with a dataset catalog, dataset repository, an application programming interface (API) and several tools for exploring and visualizing data.
+The Colorado Information Marketplace is an effort by the Colorado Governor’s Office of Information Technology to provide Colorado public data to citizens.
+It offers a dataset catalog and dataset repository, an application programming interface (API) and several tools for exploring and visualizing data.

-The Go Code Colorado data team collects, reviews and reformats (if necessary) data to make it as easy to work with as possible before uploading it to the CIM.
+The Go Code Colorado data team collects, reviews and reformats (if necessary) data to make it easier to work with before uploading it to CIM.

-Be sure to check out the new Colorado Data Portal Status Blog for dataset status notifications, interesting insights from data providers and responses to questions asked in the ‘feedback form’ on the CIM.
+Be sure to check out the new Colorado Data Portal Status Blog for dataset status notifications, interesting insights from data providers and responses to questions asked via the feedback form on CIM.

 Look at Business Entities as an example:

-There is a detriment to this feature, however, and it comes into play for users who don’t know what dataset they’re looking for in particular.
-In this scenario, simply browsing the catalog can seem a bit overwhelming, because users are looking for ONLY the raw data in an effort to see what unique datasets are available to them.
+There is a detriment to the filtered views feature, however, and it comes into play for users who don’t know which dataset they’re looking for.
+In this scenario, simply browsing the catalog can seem a bit overwhelming, because users are looking for ONLY the raw data in an effort to see which unique datasets are available to them.
 A simple solution is to view just “Datasets” or “Maps”.
 Here’s how to do it:

-The distinction between “Maps” and “Datasets” continues to be important as you move through the different ways to take advantage of the Colorado Information Marketplace data portal, and particularly when you go to use the SODA API feature.
+The distinction between “Maps” and “Datasets” continues to be important as you move through the options on the CIM data portal, and particularly when you use the SODA API feature.
 As amazing as it sounds, every dataset and map that you find can be pinged with an API call to power your application with a data feed from the agency.

-In the first tutorial below, Chris Metcalf (our developer friend at Socrata) provides some basic context on how to use the Colorado Information Marketplace (powered by Socrata).
+In the tutorial below, Chris Metcalf (our developer friend at Socrata) provides some basic context about how to use CIM (powered by Socrata).

-In this second video you will learn greater detail on use of the Geospatial API – which allows API access to the “Maps” datasets specifically.
-For a full list of all API documentation, check out data.colorado.gov Geospatial Datasets and APIs.
+In next tutorial below, you can learn greater detail about the use of the Geospatial API, which allows API access to the “Maps” datasets, specifically.
+For a full list of all API documentation, check out Socrata’s data.colorado.gov Geospatial Datasets and APIs